 - The Hardship Post.
 Burnsville, MN: Three Candles Press (2009); reissued by Sundress Publications (Forthcoming 2013).

 - The Promised Bride.
 Georgetown, KY: Finishing Line Press (2007).

 American Life in Poetry, Barrow Street, Blackbird, Black Warrior Review, Cincinnati Review, Copper Nickel, Crazyhorse, The Florida Review, Gulf Coast, The Hudson Review, Measure, Mid American Review, New Orleans Review, The New England Review, The New Republic, Ninth Letter, Pleiades, Ploughshares, Poetry, Poetry Daily, Poetry Northwest, Prairie Schooner, The Southern Review, Southwest Review, Third Coast, Verse Daily, West Branch.

-Poetry collection: Dots and Dashes.
+Poetry collection: Dots & Dashes.

-Book of creative nonfiction: “meditative close readings” on the writings of Philip Larkin.
+Nonfiction book: “meditative close readings” on the writings of Philip Larkin.